Multimedia Resources & Computers

 - Widener Library

-The Multimedia Lab located in Lamont room A-10 features Mac and Windows equipment for creating, editing, and publishing a wide variety of multimedia projects.
+The Multimedia Lab in Lamont, located in the east end of the reading room on Level B, features Mac and Windows equipment for creating, editing, and publishing a wide variety of multimedia projects.

 Faculty needing assistance should contact FAS Academic Technology Group at email@example.com or by calling the HUIT Services Desk at 617-495-9000.